Island Express (train): Accidents

 Island Express was involved in an accident in July 1988 while crossing the Perumon railway bridge near Perinadu, Kollam, Kerala.
 10 coaches of the train fell over Ashtamudi Lake, 105 people lost their lives and 200 people were injured.

 It also met with another accident at Kuppam on 21 May 1967.
 The train, which left Bangalore at 6 pm, did not stop at the railway station and went on to hit the buffers at the end of the loop line around 9 pm.
-Several lives were lost.
+Several people died.